 So we have two tables; the smaller one will show the monthly payment PMT (Cell I3).
-The bigger table shows the total of 36 payments for the loan amount that represents both the principal and interest portions.
+The bigger table shows 36 payments for the loan amount that represents both the principal and interest portions.

 First of all, we will calculate PMT in cell I3, as shown below:

 Now, we will calculate PPMT in cell G10.

 We will now calculate IPMT in cell H10 as follows: